reesberrett/startup/Notes.md

 ## CSS

 **All about styling websites**
-Different browers have default CSS applied to each page that can be disabled Can use css delarations in html tags (called inline style)
+Different browers have default CSS applied to each page that can be disabled
+Can use css delarations in html tags (called inline style)
 ```
 <p style="color:red; font-size:500px">CSS</p>
 ```
-Format: assigning attributes within a specified tag
+Format: Assigning attributes within a specified tag
 ```
 p {
   color:red;